Peter Pan (character): Tiger Lily

-Tiger Lily is the daughter of Great Big Little Panther, the chief of the Native American tribe resident in Neverland.
+Tiger Lily is the daughter of Great Big Little Panther, the chief of the Native American tribe that resides in Neverland.
 Barrie refers to her as "a princess in her own right", and she is often described as such.
 She is kidnapped by the pirates and left to die on Marooners' Rock but is rescued by Peter.
 It is hinted later that she may have romantic feelings for Peter but he does not return them, as he is completely oblivious to other people's feelings.
 In the Disney film, Tiger Lily shows her gratitude by performing a dance for Peter and kissing him.
 The kiss makes him turn bright red and makes Wendy jealous of Tiger Lily.

 Tinker Bell

 Tinker Bell is a common fairy who is Peter Pan's best friend and is often jealously protective of him.
 He nicknames her "Tink".
 She is the friend who helps him in his escapades.
-Tink's malicious actions are usually caused by her jealousy; these lead to the Lost Boys shooting arrows at Wendy (or nearly stoning her to death in the Disney film), and eventually revealing Peter's hideout to Captain Hook, in the hope that Wendy will be captured rather than Peter.
-When Tink realises her serious mistake, she risks her own life by drinking the poison Hook has left for Peter (or pushing Hook's bomb away in Disney's movie).
+Tink's malicious actions are usually caused by her jealousy; these lead to the Lost Boys shooting arrows at Wendy, and eventually revealing Peter's hideout to Captain Hook, in the hope that Wendy will be captured rather than Peter.
+When Tink realises her serious mistake, she risks her own life by drinking the poison Hook has left for Peter.
 Her extreme loyalty and dedication to Peter are everlasting.

 The Lost Boys

 Peter is the leader of the Lost Boys, which include Tootles, Nibs, Slightly, Curly, and The Twins.
 The Lost Boys is a band of boys who were lost by their parents after they "fall out of their perambulators" and came to live in Neverland.
 In Barrie's novel Peter and Wendy (but not the original play Peter Pan), it is stated that Peter "thins them out" when they start to grow up.
-This is never fully explained, but it is implied that he either kills them or banishes them.

 In the song "I Won't Grow Up" from the 1954 musical, the boys sing "I will stay a boy forever", to which Peter replies "And be banished if I don't".

 In Peter Pan in Scarlet (2006), the official sequel to Barrie's Peter and Wendy, what happens to the Lost Boys when they begin to grow up is revealed when Slightly starts to grow older, as Peter banishes him to Nowhereland (which means that he and all his allies will ignore the banished person's existence), the home of all the Long Lost Boys whom Peter has banished in times past.